Here Are The 10 Best Places To Live In Mississippi…And Why

 Named one of the "Coolest Small Towns in America" by Budget and Travel Magazine,

 has it all – oceanfront views, a small-town vibe, and a hip Old Town area filled with great restaurants, galleries, and more.
 And as if it couldn’t get any better, the art scene is really flourishing thanks to the city’s monthly "Second Saturday Artwalk."
 The one-day fest is filled with art shows, live entertainment, and local cuisine.
 It is certainly one of the best places to live in Mississippi.

 2. Best City for Education: Pass Christian

-U.S. News Best High Schools rankings for 2015 awarded 93 Mississippi schools bronze medals; however, there was one school in the state that stood out above the rest and earned a silver medal – Pass Christian High School, which is part of the Pass Christian School District.
-Nationally recognized due to student's high levels of achievement, this school district has achieved a number of noteworthy accolades.
+Pass Christian High School, which is part of the Pass Christian School District has been nationally recognized due to its students' high levels of achievement.
+The school district itself has also achieved a number of noteworthy accolades in the past.
 Three of the district’s four schools have been recognized as No Child Left Behind Blue Ribbon Schools by the U.S. Department of Education, the district has earned the highest academic performance rating, an "A," for five years in a row, and the Mississippi Department of Education has recognized the district for Outstanding Achievement and as an Exemplar for the Betterment of Education in all Schools Across the State of Mississippi.
+Learn more about why

 3. Best Place to Raise a Family: Long Beach